celestealexmoore/figma/README.md

 # Figma Data Warehouse

-### _A recreated website that is CSS engineered.
-I built my version completely from scratch using Canva and CSS._
+### _A recreated, static application that is HTML and CSS engineered for presentation purposes only._
 </div>

 ## Table of Contents